 - Genetic causes that alter the levels of vitamin D and parathyroid hormone

-- Lactose intolerance in which the body cannot digest dairy products.
+- Lactose intolerance is when the body cannot digest dairy products.

 Calcium is found in various animal and plant-based foods.
 Babies can get enough calcium from breast milk or formula.
-For young kids and school-going children, dairy foods, like milk, curd, and cheese, are the best source of calcium.
+For young kids and school-going children, dairy foods like milk, curd, and cheese are the best sources of calcium.